Dear Friends and Neighbors,

 We would like to invite you personally to join the team to Save Red Rock!
 We have individual and corporate memberships available for any amount.
 Please see membership form at the link below to sign up.

 Again, thank you for all your help over the years.
-Together we have been able to move mountains, and together we will continue to be able to move (developers off of) mountains!
+Together we have been able to move mountains, and together we will continue to…Save Red Rock!

 Respectfully yours,